Yankari Game Reserve

 Yankari Game Reserve is a large wildlife park and former National Park located in the south-central part of Bauchi State, in northeastern Nigeria.
 It covers an area of about 2244 km2 and is home to several natural warm water springs, as well as a wide variety of flora and fauna.
-Its location in the heartland of the West African savanna makes it a unique way for tourists and holidaymakers to watch wildlife in its natural habitat.
+Its location in the heartland of the West African savanna makes it a unique way for tourists to watch wildlife in its natural habitat.
 Yankari was created as a game reserve in 1956, but later designated Nigeria's biggest national park in 1991.
-It is the most popular destination for tourists in Nigeria and, as such, plays a crucial role in the development and promotion of tourism and ecotourism in Nigeria.
-It is also one of the most popular eco-destinations in West Africa.
+It is the most popular destination for tourists in Nigeria and plays a crucial role in the development and promotion of tourism and ecotourism in Nigeria.
+It is also a popular eco-destination in West Africa.

 History

 The open country and villages that surround Yankari National Park are populated by farmers and herders, but there has been no human settlement in the park for over a century.
 There is, however, evidence of earlier human habitation in the park, including old iron smelting sites and caves.
 The furnaces have been damaged by centuries of exposure to the elements, though by the late 1990s there were more than fifty surviving in the Delimiri and Ampara area.

 In 1934, the Northern Regional Committee made a recommendation to the Executive Council to establish a pilot game reserve in the Bauchi Emirate.
 This was supported by Alhaji Muhammadu Ngeleruma, a minister in the former northern Nigeria Ministry of Agriculture and Natural Resources.
 Around this time, he had been impressed by a visit to a Sudanese game reserve while on a trip to East Africa.
 On returning, he encouraged the moves to establish something similar in Nigeria.

 In 1956, the Northern Nigeria Government approved the plans for the creation of a Game Preservation area.
 Yankari was identified as a region in the south of what was then Bauchi Province where large numbers of wild animals existed naturally and could be protected.
 In 1957 a Game Preservation area was carved out and the area was constituted as a Bauchi Native Authority Forest Reserve.

 Yankari was first opened to the public as a premier game reserve on 1 December 1962.
 Since then, the Northern Eastern State Government and then the Bauchi State Government both managed the Yankari Game Reserve.
 The park is now managed by the Federal Government of Nigeria, through the National Park Service.

-In 1991 it officially became a National Park by decree 36 of the National Government.
-In the late 1900s the park management began a preservation project for the archaeological sites within the park to encourage heritage tourism.
+In 1991, it officially became a National Park by decree 36 of the National Government.
+In the late 1900s, the park management began a preservation project for the archaeological sites within the park to encourage heritage tourism.

-In 2006 Yankari lost its status as a National Park following a request of the Bauchi State Government.
+In 2006, Yankari lost its status as a National Park following a request of the Bauchi State Government.